SAP/luigi/docs/luigi-client-api.md

  );
 ```

-Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** A promise that will resolve to a Boolean variable specifying if the path exists or not.
+Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** A promise which resolves to a Boolean variable specifying if the path exists or not.

 ### hasBack